hotmeshio/samples-javascript/README.md

 # HotMesh Samples

 This repo demonstrates the use of HotMesh in a JavaScript/TypeScript environment.
-The [demos](./demos/) are structured to run like unit tests, so as to reveal the full lifecycle of a HotMesh transactional workflow.
+The [demos](./demos/) are structured to run like unit tests, and reveal the full lifecycle of a HotMesh transactional workflow.

-The repo also includes a *Dashboard Web App* which surfaces all engines, workers, and workflows.
-The Web App also provides a real-time view of the network's health and performance, linking to the OpenTelemetry dashboard for more detailed information.
+The repo also includes a *Dashboard/WebApp* which surfaces all engines, workers, and workflows.
+Refer to the [meshdata](./meshdata/) directory for details on the namespaces and entities surfaced in the example dashboard.

-If you'd like to know more about *HotMesh* in general, refer to the section on Distributed Orchestration.
-If you're a Temporal developer, already versed in durable workflow concepts, the *MeshFlow* module will be easiest to understand, given its adherence to Temporal's TypeScript SDK.
-And if you're interested in hybrid transactional/analytical (HTAP) solutions, refer to *MeshData*.

 ## Table of Contents
 1. [Quickstart](#quickstart)